In one-week, this Just Between Us Journal has already changed my relationship with my daughter.

 I couldn’t agree more.
 I am so thankful for stumbling upon Just Between Us: A No-Stress, No-Rules Journal for Girls and Their Moms.
 I just had to share with you.

 As we continue forward, we might eventually move on to using a more traditional blank journal for writing.
 That being said, having Just Between Us as a guide to help us through this getting started process has been priceless.
 If you have any questions about the book or our experience with the mother-daughter journal so far, please don’t hesitate to ask questions in the comments.

-P.S.
-I thought I’d share a couple parenting books on my library list too.
+I also thought I’d share a couple parenting books on my library list too.
 I’d love to know if you’ve read any of them already or if you have more suggestions for me.
 Let’s chat in the comments.

 - Mothering and Daughtering: Keeping Your Bond Strong Through the Teen Years — 4.9 out of 5 Stars on Amazon | Read Book Description